asafoadjeif/blog-website-project/README.md

 [x] Text style in side bar won't change.

+[x] Have to refresh page to show new posts.

 ## Process
 * Planning: Brainstorm of design in Paint and word document listing all features.
 * Deployed a GitHub repository and used a kanban board to set out tasks to be completed within a certain time frame.